-Eighteen Korean adoptees (7 women and 11 men) raised by French-speaking families in France, Switzerland or Belgium participated in this study.
+Eighteen Korean adoptees (seven women and eleven men) raised by French-speaking families in France, Switzerland or Belgium participated in this study.
 They were recruited with the help of an adoption agency in France (Terre des Hommes) and through an association for Korean adoptees (Racines Coréennes).
-These individuals were between 22 and 36 years of age (M= 29.2, SD= 4.5) and had 0 to 6 years of education after high school (M= 3.1, SD= 1.7).
-Their ages of adoption were distributed between 3 and 9 years (M= 5.8, SD=1.8, see Figure 1).
-Nine of them had not been reexposed to Korean since adoption and nine others had been to Korea in the past four years for a stay of 10 days to 6 months.
+These individuals were between 22 and 36 years of age (M = 29.2, SD = 4.5) and had 0-6 years of education after high school (M = 3.1, SD = 1.7).
+Their ages of adoption were distributed between 3 and 9 years (M = 5.8, SD = 1.8, see Fig. 1).
+Nine of them had not been reexposed to Korean since adoption and nine others had been to Korea in the past 4 years for a stay of 10 days to 6 months.